-Origen prayer teachings were written at Caesarea and are recorded as part of the Early Church manuscript called "The Apostolic Fathers" about the year 236 AD.
-In one part of this book, Origen (184-253 AD) who was born and grew up in Alexandria writes, "How to pray.
-Settle your mind.
-Put yourself in God's presence and act as though God was there, looking at you.
+Origen prayer teachings were written at Caesarea about the year 236 AD and were recorded as part of the Early Church manuscript called "The Apostolic Fathers."
+In one part of this book, Origen Adamantius (184-253 AD) who was born and grew up in Alexandria to become a Hellenistic scholar, ascetic and early Christian theologian described how to pray.
+"Settle your mind.
+Put yourself in God's presence and act as though God were there, looking at you.
 Then you will hear the Lord's reply as in Isaiah 58.9, 'Here I am.'"

-John Foster writes in "The First Advance, Church History 1, A.D.
+John Foster wrote in "The First Advance, Church History 1, A.D.
 29-500," "This is the greatest answer to prayer, to know the presence of God.
 You do not pray alone.
 Christ prays with you, and the angels, who rejoice over one sinner who turns to God, pray with you."
-In Daniel 6.10 we are also told when to pray, "Now when Daniel learned that the decree had been published, he went home to his upstairs room where the windows opened toward Jerusalem.
+We were also instructed by Daniel 6.10 when to pray from the example of Daniel.
+"Daniel went home to his upstairs room where the windows opened toward Jerusalem.
 Three times a day he got down on his knees and prayed, giving thanks to his God, just as he had done before."
-You are told to pray always, because the good life is a prayer.
-Prayer, in the ordinary sense, should be at least three times each day, morning as in Psalm 5.3, "In the morning, Lord, you hear my voice; in the morning I lay my requests before you and wait expectantly."
-Peter went to pray at noon as in Acts 10.9, "About noon the following day as they were on their journey and approaching the city, Peter went up on the roof to pray."
-We should pray in the evening as in Psalm 141.2 "May my prayer be set before you like incense; may the lifting up of my hands be like the evening sacrifice."
+We should pray always, because the good life Is a prayer.
+Prayer should be at least three times each day, morning, noon and evening.
+In Psalm 5.3 we read, "In the morning, Lord, you hear my voice; in the morning I lay my requests before you and wait expectantly."
+Peter went to pray at noon in Acts 10.9, "About noon the following day as they were on their journey and approaching the city, Peter went up on the roof to pray."
+We should also pray in the evening as in Psalm 141.2 "May my prayer be set before you like incense; may the lifting up of my hands be like the evening sacrifice."

-Should you stand, kneel, or sit to pray?
-The best position according to Origen is to stand, with hands held out, and eyes looking up, even as you want to lift up your soul, and raise your mind to God."
-Origen's teachings continue, "Kneeling is right, when you are asking God's forgiveness.
+Then the question arose, "Should you stand, kneel or sit to pray?"
+The best position according to Origen was, "to stand, with hands held out, and eyes looking up, even as you want to lift up your soul, and raise your mind to God."
+Origen's teachings continued, "Kneeling is right, when you are asking God's forgiveness.
 But you may pray sitting if your feet ache, or even lying down if you have a fever.
 Sometimes, for example at sea, or in a crowd, you must not bother about position at all."